hannes-j/Factorio-Mods/TeleportShortcutsAndHotkeys/README.md

 # Teleport Shortcuts & Hotkeys
 A mod for the game Factorio.

-Adds shortcut bar entries to teleport the player to anywhere on the map; they also work while driving car-based vehicles.
+Adds shortcut bar entries to teleport the player or their vehicle to anywhere on the map.
 Destinations must be valid, but in "Alt-mode" (i.e. while displaying additional entity data) collisions and terrain will be ignored.

 In addition, hotkeys for teleporting configurable distances in specific directions are added.
 These "jumps" always ignore collisions and terrain.